orthanc-mirrors/orthanc-book/Sphinx/source/users/lua.rst

 Callbacks to react to events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Lua engine of Orthanc comes invokes the following callbacks that are triggered on various events.
+The Lua engine of Orthanc invokes the following callbacks that are triggered on various events.
 Here are the **generic events**:

 * ``function Initialize()``: Invoked as soon as the Orthanc server is started.